Home

 This is what is known as a limiter.
 It used to be that this was a dedicated unit, but now you can gain this functionality with any compressor that has very high ratio settings.

-One useful result of taking signals above your threshold and bringing them down to a common level is an increase in sustain.
+One useful result of taking signals above your threshold and bringing them down to a common level is an increase in the perceived sustain of a note.

 This is true for both vocals and instruments and can really make a big difference in the final tone.

-So if the high end (loud) of the dynamic range is handled via the compressor... but how do we deal with the low end (quiet) signals??
+So if the high end (loud) of the dynamic range is handled via the compressor... how do we deal with the low end (quiet) signals??.

 For this let's have a look at Expanders.